 Focusing on a healthy diet doesn't mean giving up desserts like creme brulee.
 Keep it for special occasions and keep the portions small.
 Another tip, use big flavors so that just a few bites will satisfy.
+Once you find out creme brulee is easily made at home, it's fun to make for holidays and celebrations to wow your family and friends.

 Why You'll Like This Recipe